 Enter a region name in the Filter text box.
-From the pull-down menu of the Sort icon, choose traditional match filtering, wildcard filtering, or Regular Expression match filtering.
+From the pull-down list, select Regular Expression, Wildcard Filter, or Regular Match filter.

 Region Sorting

 In addition to ascending or descending order display, a filter is available for the Region View to display user regions based on region types: